sair-lab/LGL/README.md

 # Reproduce the results from paper

 * Download the pre-trained models from the [releases](https://github.com/wang-chen/LGL/releases/download/v1.0/loads.zip) Page.

+* To reproduce all results, you may simply run:

+        bash reproduce.sh

 * For data-incremental tasks, e.g.